learn-co-students/nyc-web-071519/10-intro-to-tdd/README.md

 * Write tests for a basic function while considering entire problem space
 * Use output from a testing framework to guide their development
 * Explain the need for testing in general
+* Describe the difference between Unit Tests and Integration Tests

 ## Lecture Notes

+### Why do we need tests?

+- Certainty: knowing exactly what works and what doesn't
+- Helps map out your errors better
+- Checks for edges cases: what the programmer might NOT have thought

 ### What and Why